ScribesZone/ScribesTools/docs/ganttproject/index.rst

 You may also want to have a look at the following *unofficial* documents created by people outside of the project:

-* "Apprendre Gantt project Ver 2.6" |gantt-apprendre| by Lycée du Dauphiné DD & JPG This tutorial, in french, is rather good.
+*   "Apprendre Gantt project Ver 2.6" |gantt-apprendre| by Lycée du Dauphiné DD & JPG.
+This tutorial, in french, is rather good.

 *   "GandttProject Handbook 0.52" |gantt-handbook52| by alexandre thomas.
     This handbook is rather obsolete and do not contains too much information.